unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ## A structured build lifecycle: Apache Maven

-A build lifecycle typical of *declarative automators*, composed by *phases*.
+A build lifecycle typical of *declarative automators*, composed of *phases*.

 ⚠️ Selecting a phase implies executing all previous phases.